Skip to main content

 sunrise@ubuntu:~$ sudo ethercat slaves

-# No slave detected
+# No slaves detected at this point

-5. Manually enable eth0 network card (required for IgH 1.5.x):
+5. Manually bring up the eth0 network card (required for IgH 1.5.x):

 sudo ip link set dev eth0 up

-Check again after enabling; EtherCAT works normally:
+Check again after bringing it up.
+EtherCAT should now be working normally:

 sunrise@ubuntu:~$ sudo ip a